jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 ## Description
 > :memo: Description of the model
 > • Provide brief information of the algorithms used
-> • If possible, include a link to a demonstration
+> • Provide links for demos, blog posts

 ## Requirements
 > :memo: Provide details of the software required